 Given Harry’s court martial trial, and his endless and useless appeals against his conviction, the choice of Job is appropriate.
 The word between ‘RN’ and ‘Janry’ cannot be identified.
 Harry’s grave is located at Halstead’s old church graveyard but all that remains of the earlier graveyard is this rather strange place of tangled roots and broken headstones.

 Some effort has been put into looking for Harry’s headstone but it has not been located, so far.
-The picture above of Harry’s gravestone was probably taken in the mid twentieth century.
+The picture of Harry’s gravestone was probably taken in the mid twentieth century.
 See the article in Kent Family History Society Journal, June 1990, pages 89-91, for the location of Harry’s grave.

 There are a number of other sources concerning Harry.
 Below are two reports from The Times (June 4, 1841 and May 31,1842) regarding Harry’s appeal to have his naval pension restored.